causey96bc/TS-Sort/READme.md

     - a simple typescript sorting application that sorts through multiple data types.
     - includes a linked list sorting algorithm.

+# Scripts
+    - start:build: "tsc -w",
+    - start:run: "nodemon build     index.js",
+    - start: "concurrently npm:start:*"
+    -run these scripts when you are ready to sort through your data types.

  # Data Types
     - Character collections (a string of characters that will be sorted through alphabetically).
     - Number collections (an array of values in any order that will be sorted through least to greatest).